mkrapp/GDGT-Proxy-System-Model/src/data/duncan2023.rst

 **Data Set Characteristics:**

-    :Number of Instances: 2775 (core-top samples from around the globe)
+    :Number of Instances: 968 modern and 1844 ancient (core-top samples from around the globe)
     :Number of Attributes: 6 numeric, predictive attributes
     :Attribute Information:
         - GDGT-0